NyashaMasendeke/NyashaMasendeke.github.io/_pages/about.md

 ---
 permalink: /
-title: "Hello , I'm Nyasha"
+title: "Hello, I'm Nyasha !"
+excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/